 No, but if your solution is C/Side based, and that’s the reason you’re “stuck” with version 14, then yes, that’s quite bad.

 ISV and partners have had since late 2017 (Release of NAV2018, aka version 11) to work on their solution and transition to an extension.
-We have now passed the midpoint of 2020 and version 17 is due in less than 2 months.
+We have now passed the start of 2021 and version 18 is due in less than 2 months.

 But the ISV solution I want is still C/Side?